jprotzman/signalk-venus-tanks-plugin/README.md

 3. OPTION: "Tanks"

-   This array option is empty be default, telling __pdjr-skplugin-venus-tanks__ to create a D-Bus service for every tank reported in Signal K.
+   This array option is empty by default, telling __pdjr-skplugin-venus-tanks__ to create a D-Bus service for every tank reported in Signal K.

    If you want the plugin to support just specific tanks or you need to